ncoghlan/misc/notes/python3/questions_and_answers.rst

 speakers, as we took some of the more advanced concepts from Python 2 and made them *no longer optional* when designing Python 3.
-The Python 3 "Hello World!" now introduces users to string literals, builtins, function calls and expression statements, rather than just to string literas and a single dedicated print statement.
+The Python 3 "Hello World!" now introduces users to string literals, builtins, function calls and expression statements, rather than just to string literals and a single dedicated print statement.
 Iterators arrive much earlier in the curriculum than they used to, as does Unicode.
 The chained exceptions that are essential for improving the experience of debugging obscure production